TITLE: Program Officer

 CONTACT: Visit PeopleFinder for email and phone number (paid subscribers only)

 PROFILE:Douglas Wood is a program officer in the Ford Foundation's Youth Opportunity and Learning sector.
 His grantmaking helps students make a successful transition from high school to college.
 It also focuses on raising college completion rates among vulnerable student populations.

 As the Ford Foundation's bio of Wood puts it:

-Prior to joining the foundation in 2011, Douglas was associate dean of administration and planning at the Eugene Lang College of the New School for Liberal Arts.
-During the 10 years before coming to the foundation, he also worked as executive director and chief executive officer of the Tennessee State Board of Education; served as a member of the Tennessee Higher Education Commission; and was executive director and principal investigator of the National Academy for Excellent Teaching, an institute of the Teachers College, Columbia University.
+Prior to joining the foundation in 2011, Douglas was associate dean of administration and planning at the Eugene Lang College of Liberal Arts at the New School.
+During the 10 years before coming to Ford, he also worked as executive director and chief executive officer of the Tennessee State Board of Education; served as a member of the Tennessee Higher Education Commission; and was executive director and principal investigator of the National Academy for Excellent Teaching, an institute of Teachers College, Columbia University.

 Douglas began his career as a public school teacher.
-After five years of teaching, he worked as a research assistant at Harvard University, the Center for Collaborative Education-Metro Boston and the Annenberg Rural Challenge, among others.
-He then served as a course assistant at Harvard's JFK School of Government and a teaching fellow at Harvard's Graduate School of Education.
+After five years of teaching, he worked as a research assistant at Harvard University, the Center for Collaborative Education Metro Boston, and the Annenberg Rural Challenge, among others.
+He then served as a course assistant at Harvard's Kennedy School of Government and a teaching fellow at the Harvard Graduate School of Education.

-Douglas holds an Ed.D and an Ed.M in Administration, Planning and Social Policy from Harvard University, a master's degree in English from Middlebury College and a bachelor's degree in history from Wofford College, where he is a member of Phi Beta Kappa."
+Douglas holds master of education and doctor of education degrees in administration, planning, and social policy from Harvard University; a master's degree in English from Middlebury College; and a bachelor's degree in history from Wofford College, where he is a member of Phi Beta Kappa.